Stephen-Hamilton-C/RPLCD/docs/getting_started.rst

 .. sourcecode:: python

-    from RPLCD.gpio import CharLCD  # import from RPLCD.lgpio if you're on a Raspberry Pi 5
+    from RPLCD.gpio import CharLCD  # import from RPLCD.lgpio if you're on a Raspberry Pi 5 or newer

 Then create a new instance of the :class:`~RPLCD.gpio.CharLCD` class.
 If you have a 20x4 LCD, you must at least specify the numbering mode and the pins you